IntentSoftware/docs/articles/tutorials/create-your-own-module.md

 ***
 ## Summary

 In this guide we created a Module that creates simple ASP.NET Core Controllers for services that we describe in Intent Architect.
-While we would not recommend using a pattern like this one in a production system, it serves to illustrate how a pattern can be codified and packaged into a Module for reuse.
+While we would not recommend using a pattern like this one in a production system, it serves to illustrate how a pattern can be coded and packaged into a Module for reuse.

 >[!TIP]
 >The Intent Module system is incredibly versatile and is not limited to creating C# classes.
-Any text file can be generated, which means that any programming language can be generated!
+Any text file can be generated, which means that any programming language can be generated (but only as the end product)!